OpenAdaptAI/OpenAdapt/README.md

 2. Get puterbot up and running by following the instructions in puterbot/README.md
 3. Implement a Python function `generate_input_event(new_screenshot, recording)`, where:
 - `new_screenshot`: A `Screenshot` object representing the new screenshot.
-- `recording`: A `Recording` whose `.screenshots` property is a list of `InputEvent` objects from the original recording, with each InputEvent having an associated Screenshot.
+- `recording`: A `Recording` whose `.screenshots` property is a list of `InputEvent` objects from a previous recording, with each InputEvent having an associated Screenshot.

 This function should return a new `InputEvent` object that can be used to replay the recording, taking into account differences in screen resolution, window size, and application behavior.